 The framing will depend mainly on the use you will have of your portraits and also on the story you want to tell.

 If for most of the use, the image will be pretty small, headshot (head and shoulders in the frame) to upper body shot will be enough:

-If you use it on bigger sized documents or media (like website), you can have a wider crop of image (with images where you are seated for instance):
+If you use it on bigger sized documents or media (like website), you can have a wider crop of professional portrait (with images where you are seated for instance):

 Last but not least, having your hands in the frame brings up the level of trust you convey.
 It is what our brain 'reads' totally unconsciously.

-Like Coca Cola or Starbucks choosing their colors of logos, you should be aware of the colors you wear but also on the colors around you, in the background, etc. You can discover more HERE about the 'meaning of colors'
+Like Coca Cola or Starbucks choosing their colors of logos, you should be aware of the colors you wear but also on the colors around you, in the background, etc. Colors have meanings.

 YOUR ACCESSORIES :

 Here is a very concrete example: Professional portraits for Fanny who is an image consultant in NYC.
 She works a lot with colored fabrics and other tools.
 If it makes sense, bring accessories in your professional headshots and executive portraits.

 If you wear a lot of scarves, or you are a bow tie gentleman, etc. Whatever accessories or jewels you really like to wear should be on those images.